Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 As a Licensed Educational Psychologist serving families in Orange County and Los Angeles, I frequently work with students enrolled in private and independent schools who want greater clarity about how they learn.

-In many cases, grades alone do not tell the full story.
-Families may seek evaluation when effort feels disproportionate, when academic demands increase, or when they are considering a school transition and want objective data to guide thoughtful decisions.
+Grades alone often do not tell the full story.
+Families come to me when effort feels out of proportion to results, when academic demands have increased, or when they are considering a school transition and want solid information to guide their decision.

 A comprehensive psychoeducational evaluation provides a detailed learning profile that supports informed planning, and thoughtful decision-making about support, placement, and academic direction.